rforcier2/Pubflix/README.md

 # Pubflix
-My online service for Movie Services using ASP .NET.
+My fictitious online movie service.
+End project will have user accounts and admin accounts used for renting movies to users.

 # Purpose:
 To become more familiar with MVC framework and ASP.NET as a whole.
 As well as fine-tuning other skills